-- On days when players exceed 20, we will play 9 point games until we get down to 20 players.
+- On days when there are more than 20 players, we will play 9-point games until we get down to 20 players.

-- Requests for players wishing to play together, can be entertained at 11:00 AM.
-By this time, many members may have left, leaving courts available for this accommodation.
+- Requests for players wishing to play together, may be entertained after 11:00 a.m.
+By this time, many members may have departed, leaving courts available for this accommodation.

-- Players are reminded that pickleball played at all of our venues is governed by our “By-Laws” under the section on “Pickleball Play”*.
-These rules are consistent with our agreement with the Fauquier County Parks and Recreation Department, as well as the USAPA.
+- Players are reminded that pickleball played at all of our venues is governed by our bylaws under the section on “Pickleball Play.”* These rules are consistent with our agreement with the Fauquier County Parks and Recreation Department as well as the USA Pickleball Association.
 All FCPA members accept these rules.

 - The above rules do not account for every situation.
 You are requested to adhere to the spirit of these rules as well.
 Our overriding concern is for the safety and enjoyment of all our members.
 Please see any of our Board Members with any issues or concerns you may have.
-There are usually 1 or 2 board members at the courts
+One or two board members are usually at the courts.

 Pickleball play will comply with the rules established by the USA Pickleball Association.

-Players must have the opportunity to play Pickleball in a friendly setting.
+Players must have the opportunity to play pickleball in a friendly setting.
+[Check here to see the playing venues available to FCPA members.]
 To give everyone a chance to play as much as possible during scheduled hours, a rotation system will be used.

 When possible, courts will be scheduled so as to offer players of similar ability the opportunity to play together.
 To accommodate more advanced players who would like to play a harder, more aggressive game, one court will be designated as an advanced-play court.
 Anyone can play on that court as long as they are willing to play a faster, more aggressive game than on the other courts and demonstrate a commensurate level of play.